Australia & New Zealand Last Minute Cruise Deals (2021): Last Minute Cruises to Australia & New Zealand - Cruise Critic

 + Receive 5 FREE Offers.
 Hurry, offer ends 2 Nov!

-Popular Australia & New Zealand cruises often sail to Sydney (Australia), Melbourne, Hobart, Burnie and Eden (Australia) during their cruise itinerary.
+Popular Australia & New Zealand cruises often sail to Sydney (Australia) and Melbourne during their cruise itinerary.
 Australia & New Zealand cruises could leave from Sydney.
-Most commonly, Australia & New Zealand cruises sail for 6-9 Days days.
+Most commonly, Australia & New Zealand cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.